New York City in One Day

 Next, take part in another quintessential New York City experience—a subway ride.
 Catch the nearest downtown train, traveling the way locals do.
 Find the stop closest to City Hall (one or two stops past Canal Street, depending on the subway line), where you can view the beautiful architecture of the structure, one of the nation's oldest still-functioning civic buildings.
 From the City Hall grounds, glance eastward at the Brooklyn Bridge, still an inspiring architectural marvel at more than 125 years old.

 Then drop by Federal Hall National Memorial, the site where George Washington was inaugurated as the first president of the United States and where the Bill of Rights was passed.
-(The original structure was demolished in 1812; the building now standing here was built as a Customs House in 1842.)
-Heading a few blocks west, you can visit the 9/11 Memorial, with its twin pools in the outline of the original World Trade Center towers, and the National 9/11 Memorial Museum, which tells the story of the September 11th attacks.
-Adjacent to the site is the new One World Trade Center soaring to a height of 1,1776 feet, making it the tallest building in the Western Hemisphere.
+(The original structure was demolished in 1812; the building standing here was built as a Customs House in 1842.)
+Heading a few blocks west, you can visit the 9/11 Memorial, with its twin pools in the outline of the original World Trade Center towers, and the National 9/11 Memorial Museum, which tells the story of the September 11 attacks.
+Adjacent to the site, the new One World Trade Center soars to a height of 1,776 feet, which makes it the tallest building in the Western Hemisphere.
 Your final downtown stop is the National Museum of the American Indian, located within the historic Alexander Hamilton Customs House, where you can explore the rich history and culture of Native people in the Americas.

 The last (but certainly not least) item on your one-day NYC agenda is an evening uptown in Harlem—one of the City's most vibrant neighborhoods and a world capital of African-American history and culture.
-If you get there early enough, drop by The Studio Museum in Harlem (it closes at 6pm on weekends).
+If you get there early enough, drop by the Studio Museum in Harlem (it stays open till 9pm Thursdays and Fridays, and closes at 6pm on weekends).
 The museum highlights black artists from the United States and around the world.

 Now that you've been to New York City, it can't be long before you're back.
-Before you return, check out nycgo.com's Must-See NYC, Ten Top Tours, dining itinerary and other features for an in-depth look at everything the five boroughs have to offer.
+For suggestions for things to in NYC on longer trips, see our three-, five- and seven-day itineraries.
+Before you return, check out nycgo.com's Must-See NYC, Ten Top Tours, dining primer and other features for an in-depth look at everything the five boroughs have to offer.